paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 </center>

 The aircraft approaches at high speed and after touchdown it veers off the runway to the right eventually colliding with a series of obstructions.
 Here is some analysis of that video to give a picture of the speed, position and acceleration forces experienced by the aircraft.

+A second video (video 'B') emerged that was taken from a fixed security camera overlooking the airfield.
+This was also used in the analysis but played a minor role other than confirming the events of video 'A'.

 ## Summary of Observations